TheRenegadeCoder/sample-programs-website/docs/projects/base64-encode-decode/f-sharp/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Base64 Encode Decode](https://sampleprograms.io/projects/base64-encode-decode) in [F#](https://sampleprograms.io/languages/f-sharp) page!
+Welcome to the [Base64 Encode Decode](https://sampleprograms.io/projects/base64-encode-decode) in [F#](https://sampleprograms.io/languages/f-sharp)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution